Scroll to top

 The thought of a “three-parent baby” sounds more complicated than it is.
 Let’s break it down.

 Right now, 1 in 4,000 people lives with mitochondrial DNA disease.
-It’s only passed down by mothers and can affect people differently, resulting in issues with your liver, kidneys, brain or muscles or more.
+It’s only passed down by mothers and can cause issues with the liver, kidneys, brain or muscles or more.
 In more severe cases, it can cause developmental delays, organ failure and blindness.

-Three parent babies are a result of mitochondrial replacement therapy (MRT).
+Three parent babies result from mitochondrial replacement therapy (MRT).
 This new form of “gene editing” is currently one of the most controversial fertility treatments.

 Here’s how it works: A couple’s embryo is created through IVF.
 If the mother has unhealthy or faulty mitochondria, the parent’s nucleus is inserted into a healthy mitochondrial donor embryo.
 The donor’s nucleus is then removed.

-While this procedure is still experimental and doctors don’t yet know it’s long-term effects on embryos, the potential of this fertility treatment lies in the possibility to correct abnormal genes and screen for diseases for healthier babies.
+This procedure is still experimental and it’s long-term effects on embryos are unknown.
+However, this fertility treatment holds the potential to correct abnormal genes and screen for diseases for healthier babies.

 mitochondrial-replacement-therapy-fertility-treatments-2021

-Reproductive technology has redefined the possibilities of parenthood for millions of people around the world.
-Although we’re in the beginning stages of the new era of fertility tech and specialists are still learning about womb transplants and MRT, the future of new fertility treatments in 2021 is bright.
+Reproductive technology is redefining the possibilities of parenthood for millions of people around the world.
+We’re at the start of the new era of fertility tech and specialists are still learning about womb transplants and MRT.
+However, the future of new fertility treatments in 2021 is bright.

 Egg freezing will become more popular.

-According to the American Society of Reproductive Medicine, egg freezing has no longer been deemed an experimental procedure since 2012.
+Since 2012, the American Society of Reproductive Medicine no longer considers egg freezing an experimental procedure.

-Nowadays, more Canadian women opt to freeze their eggs to preserve their chances of conceiving a biological child later in life.
+Nowadays, more Canadian women choose to freeze their eggs to preserve their chances of conceiving a biological child later in life.

 Fertility clinics are also reporting a higher interest in social egg freezing due to the COVID-19 pandemic.